FriendsOfAkeneo/IcecatConnector/README.md

 In an Enterpise Edition context, you must also add the corresponding permissions: https://docs.akeneo.com/1.7/cookbook/mass_edition/register_a_new_mass_edit_action.html#phase-6-add-user-groups-permissions-to-job-profiles-enterprise-edition

-Copy the mass edit view `icecat-enrichment.html.twig` in your `app/Resources` directory.

 To facilitate this configuration, the bundle provides a `bin/setup.bash` to make this operations in one command line.